Our Services

 Published on: 12/22/2025

-There are several factors to consider for sudden right rib pain in adults over 65; even minor falls can cause multiple rib fractures and complications.
-Go to the ER immediately if you have severe shortness of breath, chest pain that radiates, coughing blood, high fever or confusion, faintness or a very rapid heartbeat, signs of shock, persistent vomiting or abdominal swelling, or pain so intense you cannot breathe deeply or lie flat.
-If symptoms are mild without red flags, short-term rest, ice, and over-the-counter pain relievers may be reasonable, but arrange prompt doctor follow-up; see below for specific causes, added warning signs, and the right next steps.
+Sudden right rib pain in adults over 65 requires careful evaluation, as even minor falls can cause multiple rib fractures and serious complications.
+Seek emergency care immediately for severe shortness of breath, chest pain that radiates, coughing up blood, high fever, confusion, fainting, rapid heartbeat, signs of shock, persistent vomiting, abdominal swelling, or pain so intense you cannot breathe deeply or lie flat.

 Experiencing a sudden, sharp pain under your right rib cage can be alarming—especially if you're over 65.
 While many causes are benign, some can be life-threatening if not treated promptly.
 Below is a straightforward guide to help you understand potential causes, recognize danger signs, and know when it's time to go to the emergency room.